 - (b) Embodies and encourages a culture of excellence, including the 10 Signature Behaviors of the 21st Century Sailor.
-You should give careful consideration to officers who demonstrate the following behaviors: - i.
-Treats every person with respect. - ii.
-Takes responsibility for his or her actions. - iii.
-Holds others accountable for their actions. - iv.
-Intervenes when necessary. - v.
-Leads and encourages leadership in others. - vi.
-Grows personally and professionally every day. - vii.
-Embraces the diversity of ideas, experiences, and backgrounds of individuals. - viii.
-Upholds the highest degree of integrity in professional and personal life. - ix.
-Exercises discipline in his or her conduct and performance. - ${\bf x}$.
-Contributes to team success through actions and attitudes. - (c) Demonstrates a commitment to personal and professional growth.
-You should give careful consideration to officers who broadly embrace a "perform to plan" mindset; use data-driven insights; master the skills critical to naval warfare; and are open to meaningful feedback from seniors, peers, and subordinates alike.
+You should give careful consideration to officers who demonstrate the following behaviors: - 1.
+Treats every person with respect. - Takes responsibility for his or her actions. - Holds others accountable for their actions. - 4.
+Intervenes when necessary. - 5.
+Leads and encourages leadership in others. - $\underline{6}$.
+Grows personally and professionally every - $\underline{7}$.
+Embraces the diversity of ideas, experiences, and backgrounds of individuals.